pingcap/docs/functions-and-operators/string-functions.md

 The difference between TiDB and MySQL support for the binary string type:

-- Since MySQL 8.0.22, regular expression functions do not support binary strings.
+- MySQL deos not support binary strings in regular expression functions since 8.0.22.
 For more details, refer to [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/regexp.html).
-But in practice, regular functions could work when all parameters or return types are binary strings.
+But in practice, regular functions can work in MySQL when all parameters or return types are binary strings.
 Otherwise, an error will be reported.
 - Currently, TiDB prohibits using binary strings and an error will be reported under any circumstances.

 ### Other compatibility